Official websites use .gov

 This can create an avalanche-like “virtuous cycle”.
 As the program becomes more capable, more users are attracted to using it.
 A very small percentage of such users determine that they can make a change valuable to them, and contribute it back (to avoid maintenance costs).
 As more improvements are made, more people can use the product, creating more potential users as developers - like a snowball that gains mass as it rolls downhill.

 This enables cost-sharing between users, as with proprietary development models.
 However, this cost-sharing is done in a rather different way than in proprietary development.
 In particular, note that the costs borne by a particular organization are typically only those for whatever improvements or services are used (e.g., installation, configuration, help desk, etc.).
 In contrast, typical proprietary software costs are per-seat, not per-improvement or service.
 However, it must be noted that the OSS model is much more reflective of the actual costs borne by development organizations.
-It costs essentially nothing to send a file or burn a CD-ROM of software; once it exists, all software costs are due to maintenance and support of software.
-In short, OSS more accurately reflects the economics of software development; some speculate that this is one reason why OSS has become so common so quickly.
+It costs essentially nothing to download a file.
+Once software exists, all costs are due to maintenance and support of software.
+In short, OSS more accurately reflects the economics of software development; some speculate that this is one reason why OSS has become so common.

 No, OSS is developed by a wide variety of software developers, and the average developer is quite experienced.
 A Boston Consulting Group study found that the average age of OSS developers was 30 years old, the majority had training in information technology and/or computer science, and on average had 11.8 years of computer programming experience.